OurPlanscape/burn-emulator/burn-emulator-api/README.md

 # burn-emulator-api

 Go service.
 Validates a request, resolves the model version, checks the GCS output cache and claim ledger, and on a miss runs the emulation synchronously on [`burn-emulator-runner`](../burn-emulator-runner).
-No ML code; caller identity is verified upstream.
+No ML code; caller identity is verified upstream via GCP identities.

 ## Config